86Box/docs/usage/gettingstarted.rst

 Now that you've configured everything, you're ready to run some software in your emulated machine.
 Maybe you want to install an operating system or play a booter game.
 In any case, you'll have to mount some virtual media to get going.
 You can do this with the icons in the :doc:`status bar <statusbar>`.
 Icons representing removable media appear semi-transparent when their associated drive is empty, and fully opaque when media is inserted.

-When you want to eject virtual media, click on the particular icon again and select *Eject* (for floppy and ZIP disks) or *Empty* (for CD-ROMs).
+When you want to eject virtual media, click on the particular icon again and select *Eject* (for floppy and removable disks) or *Empty* (for CD-ROMs).
 The icon becomes semi-transparent again.

 .. rubric:: Step 6: Mouse and keyboard interaction